-The distinctive eight-sided aluminum pot allows heat to diffuse evenly, enhancing the coffee’s aroma.
-It’s available in three sizes, from 3 to 12 cups, so you can make espresso for the whole family or just yourself.
+Cleanup is easy thanks to the compartment design; just unscrew it, wash it out, and enjoy the rest of your day.
 Strictly speaking, Moka coffee is not exactly espresso—espresso needs about five times more pressure than a Moka Pot offers.
 But you will get a bold, full-bodied, and satisfying brew for a relative bargain.

 Selecting the best espresso machine is really all about your priorities.
 The Breville Barista Express (view at Amazon) is a wonderful middle ground, pleasing nearly all espresso lovers.
 If you want to make a worthy espresso without shelling out big bucks, Mr. Coffee Café Barista (view at Amazon) is your best bet.

 What to Look for When Buying an Espresso Machine

 In my New York City apartment, every square inch of counter space is precious.
 Consider the machine’s height as well: make sure you have cabinet clearance for your espresso machine (most non-plumbed machines have top-filling reservoirs) or your grinder (hoppers fill from the top, too).